How to setup the python environment

 create

-means create a conda environment.
+means create a conda environment.-n dev

-means name of the environment is dev
+means name of the environment isdev

-python=3 jupyter pylint autopep8 rope
+means without confirm.python=3 jupyter pylint autopep8 rope

-: Python 3.
+: Python 3.jupyter

 : refactoring tool for Python, required in Visual Studio Code, click here for more details.